rteammco/perceptron/README.md

 This demo is contained entirely in a single file for convenience, but the JS/CSS parts can easily be moved to separate files for new projects.
 Instructions for using the perceptron will be rendered on the web browser along with the demo.

+The included video might be helpful for getting started to see the demo in action.

 ## Licence - MIT

 Copyright 2021 Richard Teammco